The Top 5 Best Video Interviewing Platforms - August 2019

-The best video interview solutions, video interview pricing, benefits, and ROI calculations
+The best video interview software, pricing guidelines, benefits, ROI calculations, and more

 Are you looking at video interviewing software to qualify more candidates faster?
 These types of solutions can drastically decrease the amount of time your recruiting team spends on screening candidates, as well as your time to fill.

 Our goal with this guide is to save your first 15 hours of research into video interviewing software.
 At the end, you’ll be able to figure out the ROI from video interview software, avoid the common pitfalls of using these solutions, and get in contact with the best vendors in the space.